Helping refugee families go from need to succeed

 Social Support

-Most importantly, we also extend friendship.
+Most importantly, we extend friendship.
 We show through our presence that a new country becomes far less lonely or scary when one has neighbors who care.

 Financial assistance